Espalier Fruit Trees: Big Harvests In Small Spaces

 What To Know For Following Years

-Don’t expect fruit in your first couple years of training your espalier fruit tree.
+Don’t expect fruit in your first couple of years of training your espalier fruit tree.
 Initially, it’s all about gaining the right shape.
 Later, you can try to encourage fruiting through fertilizer choices or selective pruning techniques.

 If you’re in an area where fruit tree pests are common, be sure to use horticultural oils or other products to keep your tree pest-free.
 This will help to prevent many fungal or bacterial infections as well.

 Leafhoppers, mites, and some forms of scale insects are partial to apple and pear trees.
-Aphids and spider mites or other mites can affect nearly all types of fruit.
+Aphids and spider mites or broad mites can affect nearly all types of fruit.
 Keep a watchful eye out for these and other problem pests!

 When pruning, always take time to consider your cut and how it might change the future look of your tree.
 Don’t trim until you’re sure it’s where you want the cut to be.

 More advanced espalier patterns require what appears to be much more dramatic bends or shaping of the branches.
 Don’t try to force your branches in shape quickly, as it can cause cracking or breaking of the wood!

 Instead, provide tension by means of ties and the support structure, and gradually increase the tension over weeks or months to encourage the tree’s branches to bend on their own.
 This is especially important when encouraging 90-degree angles like formal candelabra patterns.